enonic/old-xp-doc/doc/developer/search/filters/index.rst

   .. literalinclude:: code/content-api-query.js
      :language: js

-If specifying several filters on the filter object root level, the filters are joined automatically with a boolean "must" clause, meaning all filters much match.
+If specifying several filters on the filter object root level, the filters are joined automatically with a boolean "must" clause, meaning all filters must match.

 Supported query filters: